Vector-valued Fourier hyperfunctions and boundary values: Introduction

 is surjective for any open set $\Omega\subset\C$.
 We prove that $E$ being strictly admissible yields to the existence of a reasonable theory of $E$-valued Fourier hyperfunctions in one variable (see \prettyref{thm:sheaf_flabby}).

 The outline of the present paper is as follows.
-In Section 2 we introduce some notations and preliminaries needed to phrase our concepts.
-In Section 3 we define the spaces $\mathcal{E}^{exp}(\overline{\C}\setminus K,E)$, its subspace $\mathcal{O}^{exp}(\overline{\C}\setminus K,E)$ of holomorphic functions and $\mathcal{P}_{\ast}(K)$.
-Further, we recall some of their properties and a kind of Silva-K\"othe-Grothendieck duality (see \prettyref{thm:duality}), give a boundary value representation of $L_{b}(\mathcal{P}_{\ast}(\overline{\R},E)$ and define the Fourier transformation on this space.
-In Section 4 we collect some results on strict admissibility (see \prettyref{thm:examples_strictly_admiss}) and give many examples of strictly admissible spaces $E$.
-In correspondence with the scalar-valued case, the $E$-valued Fourier hyperfunctions are defined in Section 5 from two different points of view for a strictly admissible space $E$.
+In \prettyref{sect:notation} we introduce some notations and preliminaries needed to phrase our concepts.
+In \prettyref{sect:koethe_duality_fourier} we define the spaces $\mathcal{E}^{exp}(\overline{\C}\setminus K,E)$, its subspace $\mathcal{O}^{exp}(\overline{\C}\setminus K,E)$ of holomorphic functions and $\mathcal{P}_{\ast}(K)$.
+Further, we recall some of their properties and a kind of Silva--K\"othe--Grothendieck duality (see \prettyref{thm:duality}), give a boundary value representation of $L_{b}(\mathcal{P}_{\ast}(\overline{\R}),E)$ and define the Fourier transformation on this space.
+In \prettyref{sect:strictly_admissible} we collect some results on strict admissibility (see \prettyref{thm:examples_strictly_admiss}) and give many examples of strictly admissible spaces $E$.
+In correspondence with the scalar-valued case, the $E$-valued Fourier hyperfunctions are defined in \prettyref{sect:duality_method} from two different points of view for a sequentially complete strictly admissible space $E$.
 On the one hand, as the sheaf generated by equivalence classes of $E$-valued $\mathcal{P}_{\ast}$-functionals, and on the other, as the sheaf of boundary values of the elements of $\mathcal{O}^{exp}(U\setminus\overline{\R},E)$.
 This is, to put it roughly, the space of holomorphic $E$-valued slowly increasing functions on $U$ outside an open set $\Omega\subset\overline{\R}$ where $U$ is an open set in $\overline{\C}$ with $U\cap\overline{\R}=\Omega$ (see \prettyref{def:bv}).
-The construction of these sheaves benefits from our kind of Silva-K\"othe-Grothendieck duality and it turns out that both sheaves are flabby and isomorphic (see \prettyref{thm:sheaf_flabby}), solving two problems of Ito (see \prettyref{lem:I_isom_op}, \prettyref{rem:itos_luecke_1}, \prettyref{cor:flabby}).
-At the end of the fifth section, we show that, if $E$ is an ultrabornolgical PLS-space, a reasonable theory of $E$-valued Fourier hyperfunctions in one variable exists if and only if $E$ satisfies the property $(PA)$ (see \prettyref{thm:PA_necessary}).
+The construction of these sheaves benefits from our kind of Silva--K\"othe--Grothendieck duality and it turns out that both sheaves are flabby and isomorphic (see \prettyref{thm:sheaf_flabby}), solving two problems of Ito (see \prettyref{lem:I_isom_op}, \prettyref{rem:itos_luecke_1}, \prettyref{cor:flabby}).
+At the end of the fifth section, we show that, if $E$ is an ultrabornological PLS-space, a reasonable theory of $E$-valued Fourier hyperfunctions in one variable exists if and only if $E$ satisfies the property $(PA)$ (see \prettyref{thm:PA_necessary}).